 Principles of disclosure

 When you are listing a property, it’s important to share all the necessary information with potential buyers.
-Here we outline the related rules and the steps you can take when disclosing and provide guidance on other disclosure topics.
+On this page, we outline the related rules and the steps you can take when disclosing information so you can best protect yourself.